 - Add 2 to 4 minced canned chipotle chiles—along with the adobo sauce that clings to them—at the end of step 1.

 May 07, 2007

 In my house, it’s Meat-Free Monday and then No-Tofu Tuesday.
-This became the choice for dinner last night.
 I always feel so virtuous when I make vegetarian meals, especially those that aren’t laden with high-fat dairy products.
-This is a tasty, satisfying variation on chili, not the usual beans and spice, but a nice blend of vegetables and bulgur.
+This bulgur chili is a tasty, satisfying variation on chili, not the usual beans and spice, but a nice blend of vegetables and bulgur.
 The bulgur gives the chili a satisfying “chew” as well as protein and fiber.
 The dried chiles amp up the flavor and the variations give an opportunity to get creative and use up whatever other ingredients are around.
 This one-pot supper was a winner in my house.
-And it’s thicker and tastes even better today.
-None of the peppers listed were available in my suburban supermarket, so I used just one Tien Tsin pepper that I had on hand and it actually gave the dish a good, hot flavor.
+And it was thicker and tastes even better the day after.
+None of the peppers listed were available in my suburban supermarket, so I used just one Tien Tsin pepper and it actually gave the dish a good, hot flavor.
 Instead of fresh tomatoes I used a container of chopped tomatoes, which are my new go-to to avoid the harsh chemical taste in some canned brands.
 As for fine or medium bulgur, I used what I had on hand, which was Bob’s Red Mill Quick Cooking Bulgur (no mention of fine or medium.)
 It was cooked perfectly at the end of the cooking time.
-I used Anaheim chili powder, the pure kind, with no cumin, salt, or other flavorings.
-I did add white beans, just because I like them.
-And in step one I added celery, carrots, and mushrooms, since it said that any vegetable would be good and I was anxious to clean out my vegetable drawer.
+I used Anaheim chili powder—the pure kind, without any cumin, salt, or other flavorings.
+I did add white beans, just because I like them, and celery, carrots, and mushrooms, since the recipe said that any vegetable would be good and I was anxious to clean out my vegetable drawer.

 Bulgur Chili Recipe © 2007 Double B Publishing.
 All rights reserved.